|

 than a blueprint for citizen recapture of government." --

-Tom McNichols, Washington City Paper
+Tom McNichols, Washington City Paper "So acute an observer

 of Clinton is Smith that I had to be forcibly restrained from